 Line chart 2:

-Total of 13 weeks - which is current week plus next 12 weeks - future forecast is shown here.
+This chart shows the overall forecast for all articles for each specific week.
+A total of 13 weeks - which is current week plus next 12 weeks - future forecast is shown here.

 Bar Chart: